MichaelKora/mongoDB-benchmark/README.md

 # mongoDB-benchmark
-You can locally test the benchmark by running the containers on your machine
+You can locally/manually try the benchmark by running the containers on your machine

 	Start the Server by building and running the image within the the Server(SUT) directory